-On the palate, this wine is lush with mango, ripe sweet grapefruit, and a floral back note that maintained the island vibe throughout the tasting.
+On the palate, this wine is lush with mango, ripe sweet grapefruit, and a floral back note that maintains the island vibe throughout the tasting.
 For those who love the flavors of Sauvignon Blanc but are not fond of the acid bite, this is the perfect wine for you.
 It is highly drinkable and enjoyable.
-This is a medium body dry wine with 13% ABV made with 100% stainless steel fermented and aged Sauvignon Blanc.
+This is a medium-body dry wine with 13% ABV made with 100% stainless steel fermented and aged Sauvignon Blanc.

 Pairing food with this Sauvignon Blanc

 I recommend this wine on its own, with snacks, or dinner.
 Since the acidity is noticeably lower than typical, I’d avoid acidic or salty foods, just to keep the balance.
 Creamy goat cheese and Dungeness crab dipped in melted butter… both good choices.
 I served it with sautéed tiny tomatoes and shredded rotisserie chicken on a bed of arugula with feta cheese crumbled over the top.